Whitesheep18/kidsndogs/reports/README.md

 >
 > Answer:

 Some of the biggest challenges in the project included making the different tools work together.
 For example, getting model training to work in Vertex AI proved to be a challenge.
 We managed to perform training locally but moving it to the cloud required building an image in Cloud build, fetch it from Container Registry, getting data from Cloud Storage and perform training in Vertex AI.
 We especially struggled with pulling the data from the cloud into our docker container.
+Authentications, such as dvc and wandb authentication, was challenging at several occasions and took a significant amount of debugging.
+It took a long time to build images, hence debugging was a cumbersome process.
+Implementing multiple frameworks and trying to make them work together also caused some troubles.
+For example, having Hydra together with Weights and Biases.
+We eventually found some workarounds, however, we learned that choosing a selection of tools and exploiting their features might be advantageous as making multiple tools work together can be unnecessarily complicated.
+Lastly, we had some minor challenges while collaborating in GitHub since some group members were new to the workflow.
+This led to merge conflicts and many branches in the repository but this improved as we got used to the github workflow.

 ### Question 27